UCSC-VLAA/EpiFoundation/README.md

 ## Data and model Access

-- Our paired scRNA-seq and scATAC-seq data for pre-training and fine-tuning can be found at [EpiFoundation Data]().
+- Our paired scRNA-seq and scATAC-seq data for pre-training and fine-tuning can be found at [MiniAtlas](https://huggingface.co/datasets/UCSC-VLAA/MiniAtlas).
-- The pre-trained model weights can be found at [EpiFoundation Model]().
+- The pre-trained model weights can be found at [EpiFoundation](https://huggingface.co/UCSC-VLAA/EpiFoundation).

 ## Quick Start